zohrehTanoorsaz/DVD-database-project/README.md

 This SQL query focuses on determining the count of film rentals for each actor based on their involvement in various films.
 To achieve this, it uses two sets of temporary tables, "ActorProducts" and "ProductsRental," which consolidate data from actor, film_actor, film, inventory, rental, and payment tables.
 Here's a step-by-step explanation of the query:
 1.	**Temporary Table (ActorProducts)**: The first temporary table, "ActorProducts," is established by selecting data about actors, including their unique identifiers (actor_id), first names, last names, and the count of films they've appeared in.
 It does so by joining the "actor," "film_actor," and "film" tables and grouping the results by actor_id.
 The data is sorted in descending order of the film count, allowing you to identify actors with the most film appearances.
 2.	**Temporary Table (ProductsRental)**: The second temporary table, "ProductsRental," focuses on determining the count of film rentals involving the same actors.
 It calculates the rental count by joining the "actor," "film_actor," "film," "inventory," "rental," and "payment" tables.
 Like the previous table, the results are grouped by actor_id and ordered in descending order of rental count.
-3.	**Main Query**: This section of the query combines data from the "ActorProducts" and "ProductsRental" temporary tables to present a comprehensive view of actors and their film involvement, including:
+3.	**Main Query**: This section of the query combines data from the "ActorProducts" and "ProductsRental" temporary tables to present a comprehensive view of actors and their film involvement, including:<br />
-•	Actor ID: The unique identifier of the actor.
+•	Actor ID: The unique identifier of the actor.<br />
-•	First Name: The actor's first name.
+•	First Name: The actor's first name.<br />
-•	Last Name: The actor's last name.
+•	Last Name: The actor's last name.<br />
-•	Count of Films: The total number of films the actor has appeared in.
+•	Count of Films: The total number of films the actor has appeared in.<br />
-•	Count of Films Rented: The number of films featuring the actor that have been rented.
+•	Count of Films Rented: The number of films featuring the actor that have been rented.<br />
 This combined data allows for an assessment of an actor's popularity and the rental activity related to the films they've starred in.
 It can be a valuable resource for both performance analysis and understanding audience preferences.

 ## Query 05 Description: Count of Actors in Each Film